1936 FA Cup final: Match details

-Post match
+Post-match

 Arsenal returned to Brighton following the game to rest, where they had conducted their pre-match training.
-Each of the victorious player's wives were presented with a silver wristwatch.
+The victorious players' wives were each presented with a silver wristwatch.
 Neither club reported any injuries sustained during the match.
-This was not the final match of the season for Arsenal, who followed the final with a further three league matches in a week, including a game against London rivals Chelsea.
-Their final match of the season was against Brentford in the London Challenge Cup on 4 May, where they won 4–2.
-Arsenal finished the season in sixth position in the First Division, having drawn 2–2 with Leeds in their final match.
-Sheffield United finished the Second Division in third place, missing out on promotion to the higher tier by one place.
+This was not the last match of the season for Arsenal, who followed the final with a further three league matches in a week, including a game against their London rivals Chelsea.
+Their final match of the season was against Brentford in the London Challenge Cup on 4 May, when they won 4–2.
+Arsenal finished the season in sixth position in the First Division, having drawn 2–2 with Leeds United in their final match.
+Sheffield United finished the Second Division in third position, and they missed out on promotion by one place.

 Sheffield United are yet to return to an FA Cup Final.
 The shirt worn by Alex James during the 1936 final is displayed in the Arsenal Museum.
 Jock Dodds, who died on 23 February 2007 aged 91, was the last surviving player from the final.